7mind/izumi/doc/paradox/distage/00_distage.md

 distage Staged Dependency Injection
 ============

-distage is a flexible module system for Scala that combines safety and clarity of pure FP with late binding, flexibility and malleability of runtime dependency injection frameworks such as Guice.
+distage is a pragmatic module system for Scala that combines safety and clarity of pure FP with late binding, flexibility and malleability of runtime dependency injection frameworks such as Guice.

 ### Hello World